paultopia/gobbledygook/content/pages/syllabus.md

 ## Coverage by Week

 The first few weeks will be spent on computation; subsequent weeks will be spent on data analysis and statistics.
+As we get further into the future, the below becomes more subject to change, obviously.

+I fully expect that we won't get to the material in the last few weeks, unless we somehow move at rocket speed.
+They're more aspirational topics.
+Everything past week 3 will probably be shuffled around several times as I see how fast the class progresses.

 ### Week 1